 A few people will visit Miyajima Island, snap a few images of the famous floating torii and head off.
 Others will stay overnight or for a few days on the island.
 We’ve visited a couple of times on a day trip from Hiroshima city.
 The ferry starts early in the morning and runs into the evening so day trips have worked well for us but next time we plan to stay on the island just to have that experience, it’s a lot more tranquil early or later in the day.

 The priority for most people is to be there for high tide when both the Torii and the shrine itself appear to float on the tide.
 It’s really worth being there to see it right at the top of the tide as the bay is very flat and the tide departs quickly.
 You can use this link to check the high and low tide times in English for the date of your visit.

 The Floating Torii

-This mum with two fawn followed us up to Daisho-in temple, they are extremely cute and I personally love to see them here.
-The island has plenty of natural shrubbery for them to eat a little way out of town so they don’t need to eat human food and in the long run it can’t be good for them.
+This mum with two fawns followed us up to Daisho-in temple, they are extremely cute and I personally love to see them here.
+The island has plenty of natural shrubbery for them to eat a little way out of town so they don’t need to eat human food and in the long run, it can’t be good for them.